Data Governance · Strategy · Analytics

 From ambiguity to action

 Most data problems aren't technology problems — they're accountability problems.
-My approach starts with an honest diagnosis, then builds coherent practices that teams can actually adopt.
+My approach starts with an honest diagnosis, then builds practices that teams can actually adopt.

 01